DocTrucker/Ormerod/README.md

 The work here is currently in stage one.
 I am currently reverse engineering the presented STL files into parametric FreeCAD files.
 My plan is as follows:

-1. Re-engineer existing STL files back into a parameteric FreeCAD format.
+1. Re-engineer existing STL files back into a parametric FreeCAD format.
 2. Build a basic assembly model to ensure the files are fit fort purpose.
-3. Design parts as needed to incorperate an E3D V6 hot end and Bondtech Extruder.
+3. Design parts as needed to incorporate an E3D V6 hot end and Bondtech Extruder.
-4. Build these parts and assemble the first itteration of my itteration of the Ormerod 2.
+4. Build these parts and assemble the first iteration of my take on the Ormerod 2.
 5. Make the first release of files at this stage.
 6. Carry out a written review of the parts and establish objectives to be achieved before the next release.
-7. Execute the changes with a modifications catagorised into reliability, part quality, one off build cost, design for ease of build, and/or build rate.
+7. Execute the changes with a modifications categorised into reliability, part quality, one off build cost, design for ease of build, and/or build rate.
 8. Following release.